MalikKilgore/MalikKilgore/README.md

 <br>
 You can also use G-mail to <a href="https://mail.google.com/mail/?view=cm&fs=1&to=malik.kilgore97@gmail.com">contact me!</a>

-## 🔧 Some of the technologies and tools I use
+## 🔧 Some of the technologies & tools I use
 <img src="https://img.shields.io/badge/OS-Linux-orange"></img>
 <img src="https://img.shields.io/badge/OS-Windows10-brightgreen"></img>
 <img src="https://img.shields.io/badge/Language-JavaScript-yellow"></img>